Yuzvendra Chahal: International career

 He was named in the 14-man squad to tour Zimbabwe in 2016.
 He made his One Day International (ODI) debut against Zimbabwe at Harare Sports Club on 11 June 2016, Richmond Mutumbami was his first wicket in ODIs.

-In the second match, Chahal took three wickets for just 26 runs and led his side to victory by 8 wickets.
+In the second match, Chahal took three wickets for just 26 runs and led his team to victory by 8 wickets.
 In his second over, he delivered a seam-up delivery at a speed of 109 km/h.
 His bowling performance earned him first international man of the match award as well.

 He made his Twenty20 International (T20I) debut against Zimbabwe at Harare on 18 June 2016, Malcolm Waller was his first wicket in T20Is.

 On 1 February 2017, he became the first bowler for India to take a five wicket haul in T20Is, ending with figures of 6/25 against England.

 Yuzvendra Chahal was also the first legspinner to pick up a fifer as well as 6 wicket haul in a T20I and had the record for the best bowling as a legspinner in T20I history (6/25).

 He took the most wickets (23) in T20Is in 2017 by any bowler.
-Chahal is also the first Indian bowler to claim a five-wicket haul in T20Is in the third T20 against England on February 1, 2017.
+Chahal is also the first Indian bowler to claim a five-wicket haul in T20Is in the third T20 against England on 1 February 2017.

 On 18 January 2019, Chahal took his 2nd One Day International 5 wicket haul by taking 6/42 against Australia.
 These were the joint best figures by an Indian bowler vs Aussies after Ajit Agarkar in 2003/04.
 These also were best figures by an Indian spinner at MCG in Australia against Australia.
-In this match, Australia scored 230 in 48.5 overs while India chased it easily by winning it from 7 wickets courtesy fine knocks from M.S.
-Dhoni, Kedar Jadhav.
+In this match, Australia scored 230 in 48.5 overs while India chased it easily by winning it from 7 wickets courtesy fine knocks from MS Dhoni, Kedar Jadhav.

 In April 2019, he was named in India's squad for the 2019 Cricket World Cup.
 He ended his world cup campaign with 12 wickets.
 In November 2019, during the third T20I against Bangladesh, he became the third bowler for India to take 50 wickets in T20Is.

 On 4 December 2020, in the first T20I match against Australia, Chahal replaced Ravindra Jadeja as a suffering a concussion.
 Chahal was later named the man of the match, becoming the first concussion substitute to win the man of the match award in an international cricket fixture.

 In June 2021, he was named in India's One Day International (ODI) squad for their series against Sri Lanka.

 He was left out of the Indian 2021 T20 WC squad, prompting several questions and reactions.

 In February 2022, in the opening match against the West Indies, Chahal took his 100th wicket in ODI cricket.
 In June 2022, Chahal was named in India's squad for their T20I series against Ireland.